-As part of our Global Values Alliance’s purpose of inspiring greater authenticity all over the world, by putting values at the heart of society, we are working with UK Values Alliance and other regional movements to create a Values Pledge.
+As part of our Global Values Alliance’s purpose of inspiring greater authenticity all over the world, by putting values at the heart of society, we worked with UK Values Alliance and other regional movements to create a Values Pledge.

 This is a way for any organisation to publicly demonstrate that it belongs to our values community and is a commitment to improve the way the organisation lives its values, with a view to becoming a truly values-driven organisation.
-The intention is to create a single Values Pledge that will be promoted by regional values movements and used by organisations of all sizes and in any sector all over the world.
+The Values Pledge can be promoted by regional values movements and used by organisations of all sizes and in any sector all over the world.

 If you are interested in piloting the Values Pledge, please let us know at firstname.lastname@example.org, we’d love to welcome your involvement.

 “Values are like fingerprints.
 Nobody’s are the same, but you leave ’em all over everything you do”

 Thanks for your interest in the topic of values and visiting our site (launched on World Values Day 2017).
 It is our ambition to become a virtual “go to” place for people, organisations and communities who are interested in values.
 We look forward to our Global Values Alliance community all over the world contributing to the development of the site so that it can help you to connect, explore and take action.
 Please explore the site, send us your content, suggestions and ideas, and get involved in any way you want to.

 Values are what make us who we are.
 They are the compass guiding everything we do – our choices and our actions.
 When we lose touch with that compass, we can take the wrong turn.
 It’s the same for our families, for our communities, for the organisations that we belong to or work for.
 Our values show us how we work together.

 Values are the things that are important to us, the foundation of our lives.
 They guide our choices and behaviours and influence our emotions.